 However, as responsible businesses and individuals, these are not questions you can afford to ignore forever.
 There are real concerns about how cryptocurrencies – in particular, the practice of crypto mining – are affecting our natural environment.
 In this blog, we break down how exactly that is happening and what you can do to minimise its negative impact.

-How Do Cryptocurrencies Impact the Environment?
+How Does Cryptocurrencies Impact the Environment?

 It might strike you as something of a paradox that currencies existing only in the virtual world are having a real-world environmental impact, but that is exactly what is happening.
 And it’s happening on a mind-boggling scale.